Johnny Vaughan: Early adult life and imprisonment

 One night, an old schoolfriend, a student, called and asked him if he had any drug connections; the friend had met somebody who wanted to know.
 (The somebody, it turned out, was a drug dealer who had been arrested and was now working for the police.)
 No, said Vaughan, he didn't.

 'The next day,' Vaughan says, 'I do bump into someone.
 He calls me and says, "Tell your friend it's all sorted."'
 Vaughan arranged the meeting at a service station on the M1, and went there to introduce the protagonists.
 He was slammed against a wall by a policeman who asked him how old he was.
 When Vaughan said 21, the cop said, "You won't be seeing sunshine again until you're 36."

-He was given a four-year jail sentence for dealing cocaine, served at Stocken Prison in Rutland.
-On release from prison, Vaughan decided to turn his life around and started a job working as a journalist for the Peterborough Herald newspaper, reporting on legal cases in his column, Johnny Vaughan in the Courts.
+He was given a four-year jail sentence for dealing cocaine, served at HMP Stocken in Stretton, Rutland.
+On release from prison, Vaughan started a job working as a journalist for the Peterborough Herald newspaper, reporting on legal cases in his column, Johnny Vaughan in the Courts.

-Professional background

 Early career

 His big break came in 1993 when he visited a friend's production company and through a chance meeting was offered a job with Channel 4.
 He started his television career presenting the movie review show Moviewatch, as well as the music show Naked City and his own chat show Here's Johnny.
-He also hosted a late night show, Fabulous, on the old BBC Radio Five in 1993.
+He also hosted a late night show, Fabulous, on the old iteration of BBC Radio 5 in 1993.